HUST-NingKang-Lab/Meta-Prism-2.0/README.md

 `./bin/Meta-Prism2.0 --tree [TreePath] -l mat [matPath] -m -o [ResultPath]`

-This command will open mat file and read all samples, calculate the similarity matrix, and output it at ResultPath.
+This command will open mat file and read all samples, calculate the similarity matrix, and save it to ResultPath.
 ### Database search:
 > Meta prism 2.0 can search one or more microbial samples for another group of microbial samples, and return the top n sample name with the highest similarity and similarity.
-Relevant args are:
+Relevant options are:
 ```
 --search(-s) [single|list|mat|ascii|binary] [search sample path] [select number|f] ## Load and search samples then return top N (default=5, input char 'f' will return full result as matrix) similar samples
 --output(-o) [path] ## Result output path